grpc/grpc-go/README.md

 ### Transport

-The Transport layer does the heavy lifting of putting & taking bytes off the wire.
+The Transport layer does the heavy lifting of putting and taking bytes off the wire.
 The interfaces to it are abstract just enough to allow plugging in of different implementations.
 Transports are modeled as `Stream` factories.
 The variation in interface between a server Stream and a client Stream exists to